honeynet/DICOMHawk/README.md

 ## Running the Monitoring Stack

-Before deploying monitoring stack, be sure that the required ports (5601, 9200, 9300) are not in use on your system.
+Before deploying the monitoring stack, be sure that the required ports (5601, 9200, 9300) are not in use on your system.
 Follow the same steps to check the DICOMHawk ports and make them available in case they are in use or configure the monitoring stack to use different ports.

 **For Linux users**